Different bridging strategies

 If you listen to the opening notes (again, around first bridge), you’ll hear a deeper tone overall (such was Domingo’s tone), and a narrow and tightly controlled vowel sound like Pavarotti’s approach.
 I personally hear a little bit of extra width in the vowels compared to Pavarotti (excluding the odd wider vowel Pavarotti throws in lower end) but still very tightly controlled.

 However the key difference is at the climaxes later on.
 You should notice there’s very little difference in vowel width or tonal similarity at his second bridge when compared to his first.
 It’s a very very controlled and even sound from top to bottom.
-Both his tone and Pavarotti’s tone are self consistent, but I would argue there is even more consistency in Domingo’s sound than Pavarotti’s.
+Both his tone and Pavarotti’s tone are self consistent, but I would argue that of all of the different bridging strategies employed in this list, Domingo’s second bridge is the most well executed.
 This shows how similar his approach to bridging at his second is to his first.

 Kaufmann

-I present this as another example of another singer with yet a different tonality.
+I present this as another example of another singer with yet another different bridging strategy and approach.
 His approach involves a slightly lower larynx (in my opinion) than the previous two singers, leading to a darker and thicker timbre overall.
 I’d say his vowel width is similar to Domingo, maybe slightly narrower at points, but the darker timbre can make it seem narrower than it is.
 You can hear a great deal of consistency in his approaches to his first and second bridges, though he’s somewhere between Pavarotti and Domingo in consistency in his approaches, at least in this piece.

 Summary